‘They’ll Do It Again’ Senator Marco Rubio Says To ‘Face The Nation’ On Russian Meddling In The 2016 Election

 — Face The Nation (@FaceTheNation) July 22, 2018

-In other bad news for the U.S., the Russian Ministry of Defense has released videos of nuclear weapons that top the United States Army’s according to Inquisitr.
+In other bad news for the U.S., the Russian Ministry of Defense has released videos of nuclear weapons that top the United States Army’s according to the Inquisitr.

 The tapes depict a hypersonic missile capable of holding a nuclear warhead, a nuclear missile with unlimited range, an intercontinental ballistic missile, and a hypersonic air-to-ground missile.